zakariaf/SecScanMCP/docs/tools/intelligent_analyzer_documentation.md

-# Intelligent Context Analyzer - ML-Powered Legitimacy Assessment
+# Intelligent Context Analyzer - ML-Powered False Positive Reduction

 ## Overview

-The **Intelligent Context Analyzer** provides advanced machine learning-based security analysis that goes beyond simple pattern matching to assess the legitimacy of code behavior through contextual understanding:
+The **Intelligent Context Analyzer** is a **false positive reduction system** that provides ML-based legitimacy assessment for suspicious patterns found by other security tools.
+It does NOT find new vulnerabilities but determines if detected patterns are legitimate based on contextual analysis:

 - **Semantic Intent Analysis** using sentence transformers (all-MiniLM-L6-v2)
 - **Behavioral Pattern Recognition** with heuristic scoring systems